-Special grant of DSUs In some instances for attraction, retention or promotion of top talents the Corporation may give a one time special DSU grant.
-In fiscal year ended February 29, 2024, the CEO and the CFAO benefited from this one time special grant.
+Special Deferred Cash grants In some instances for attraction, retention or promotion of top talents the Corporation may award a one time deferred cash grants.
+In fiscal year ended February 28, 2025, certain executives benefited from one time deferred cash grants.
+No NEOs received deferred cash grants.
 Retirement The Corporation contributes to individual retirement plans (RRSP in Canada and to 401K in the United States of America and equivalent local plans in other countries).
 Benefit Plans Benefit plans which are paid by the Corporation and the executives, provide for health, dental, disability and life insurance coverages.
 Perquisites Limited perquisites are provided, including a car or car allowance.
-Annual medical examination and a payment of 50% of a sport club membership or equipment, up to a maximum gross amount of \$350 per year, are provided for North American based executives.
-Burn Rate In fiscal year ended on February 29, 2024, no stock options were granted under the Option Plan which resulted in a burn rate of 0%.
+Annual medical examination and a payment of a sport club membership or equipment are provided for American based executives, up to a maximum gross amount of \$275 per year and, while Canadian executives for up to a maximum of \$350 per year is provided to Canadian executives.
+Burn Rate In fiscal year ended on February 28, 2025, no stock options were granted under the Option Plan which resulted in a burn rate of 0%.
+In 2024, no stock options were granted under the Option Plan which resulted in a burn rate of 0%.
 In 2023, no stock options were granted under the Option Plan which resulted in a burn rate of 0%.
-In 2022, no stock options were granted under the Option Plan which resulted in a burn rate of 0%.